-A drastically growing number of consumers are getting their shopping done online at a staggering growth of 43% vs. only 16% last year in the US alone, enhancing the opportunities for cyber attackers to strike.
-During Single’s Day, Black Friday, and Cyber Monday, cyberattacks have been extremely high in particular.
-Add the 400% increase in online scams since COVID-19 has started, and your risk this year alone is off the charts.
+A growing number of consumers are getting their shopping done online at a staggering growth of 43% vs. only 16% last year in the US alone, enhancing the opportunities for cyber attackers to strike.
+While using sophisticated phishing technology, cyber criminals pretend to be genuine sellers as an attempt to manipulate you into divulging sensitive data such as credit card information and log-in credentials.
+During Single’s Day, Black Friday, and Cyber Monday, cyberattacks have been extremely high.
+Add the 400% increase in online scams since the year 2020, and your risk this year alone is off the charts.

-Here are the top signs of scams to watch out for during the November online shopping season:
+Top signs of scams to watch out for

 1. If the site offers “too good to be true” discounts

 If it looks too good to be true, it probably is.
 The newest iPhone will not sell for $200.
 Forget about it.
 We will cover what to do to find out whether it’s a real offer or not later in the article.

 2. If the site URL and website look a bit different

 Fake sites mimicking popular shopping sites during the cyber shopping season, such as Alibaba and Amazon, are very common and are hard to identify as fake.
 In 2015, more than 5,000 phishing sites in China alone targeting Singles’ Day shoppers were uncovered.

 3. If the site demands bizarre forms of payment